 12.1.
 Relevance - User Needs

-PRODCOM statistics are necessary in order to monitor industry and markets and develop a corresponding policy both at national and European level.
+PRODCOM statistics are necessary in order to monitor industry and markets and subsequently to develop relevant policy measures both at national and European level.

 The main national users of PRODCOM statistics are: